[edited 2019 04 01]

 If you research this, you will find various algorithms (percent complete, remaining man hours) but none of these work when you are unable to assign durations to forward tasks within a Case.
 Aside from not knowing what some of the tasks are until later, we have the problem of guesstimating how long each is likely to take.

-A suitable, flexible approach to assessing and tracking progress toward Case objectives is a methodology called FOMM (Figure of Merit Matrices).
+A suitable, flexible non-subjective approach to assessing and tracking progress toward Case objectives is a methodology called FOMM (Figure of Merit Matrices).

 Bottom, line, if you want to practice ACM/BPM make sure your work environment accommodates RALB and get up to speed on FOMM.